Optional No-Fault State

-Kentucky is considered a no-fault state.
+Kentucky is considered a no-fault state by default.
 Most drivers carry PIP, and their insurance company automatically pays for any medical expenses they incur after an accident, no matter which driver is responsible.
 Regardless, the at-fault driver pays for all property damage.
+However, you can opt to reject the no-fault coverage, meaning you can’t receive no-fault benefits like PIP coverage.

 Kentucky uses pure comparative negligence laws to determine payouts in an accident when both drivers are partially responsible.
 This system allows an accident victim to collect compensation based on their percentage of fault.